Insiders Jointly Liable for Debtor’s Debt Under Alter Ego/Reverse Veil Piercing Theory, Alleges Trustee in National Land Records Bankruptcy Case

 March 9, 2021, Eastern District of Texas – Trustee Christopher J. Moser for the bankruptcy estate of National Land Records, LLC recently commenced an adversary proceeding against insider defendants on the principles of reverse veil piercing and the alter ego.

-Christopher J. McLucas (“McLucas”) created and operated dozens of entities (“McLucas Entities”) in the State of Texas including, National Land Records, LLC (the “Debtor” or “NLR”).
-According to the complaint, McLucas exploited the McLucas Entities for years to engage in the fraudulent concealment, the transfer, and hiding of assets by and amongst himself and the various McLucas Entities.
+Christopher J. McLucas (“McLucas”) allegedly created and operated dozens of entities (“McLucas Entities”) in the State of Texas including, National Land Records, LLC (the “Debtor” or “NLR”).
+As alleged in the complaint, McLucas exploited the McLucas Entities for years to engage in the fraudulent concealment, the transfer, and hiding of assets by and amongst himself and the various McLucas Entities.
 McLucas purportedly organized and operated these entities as a mere tool and business conduit to perpetrate fraud for his benefit.
 He allegedly moved money between the bank accounts of the various entities to prevent any creditor from locating assets that may be available to satisfy any potential judgment and to defraud the creditors of NLR.

 The case is In re National Land Records, LLC, case number:19-40923 in the United States Bankruptcy Court for the Eastern District of Texas.
 The Trustee is represented by Darrell W. Cook & Associates, P.C.
 Chief Judge Brenda T. Rhoades is presiding over the National Land Records bankruptcy cases.